CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CaseInitiation_iepd/CaseInitiation.md

 The processes are different in Juvenile and Municipal and Traffic Court.
 The triggering event will still be creation of a new case and assignment of a case ID number.

 ## Subsequent Event:
+* Case Updates convey the allotted judge and court section
+* Charge Updates convey amended or disposed charges
+* Entity Updates convey changes or additions to persons on the case
-Proposed Motions and Orders filed to the Clerk by case parties
+* Proposed Motions and Orders filed to the Clerk by case parties

 ## Real-World Effects: